Student Campus Related Crimes

 M.I.P.s (minor in possession of alcohol): Officers may issue a ticket for this offense.
-It is important for students to realize that an underage drinking charge is a criminal charge—a criminal misdemeanor.
+It is important for students to realize that an underage drinking charge can be a criminal misdemeanor.
 If it’s your first charge, you will likely be offered a choice: either plead guilty and pay a fine; or, enter into a diversion program and you can earn a dismissal.

-Note: There is legislation pending to decriminalize Minor In Possession, but only for the first offense.
+Note: Legislation was passed to decriminalize Minor In Possession, but only for the first offense.
 If you are convicted multiple times it becomes criminal.

 Be aware: if you are convicted of multiple MIPs the secretary of state will take action against your driver’s license.

 Be aware: because MIPs are criminal in nature, the Constitution and its full protections will apply to the incident.
 The police, in their haste, may not be as careful with an MIP investigation as they would with a more serious case, and there are often issues with the stop, search, or other aspects of the investigation that may be of questionable validity.
 Minor in possession defense lawyers will help you understand if your rights were violated.
 Again, feel free to contact Hills at Law, P.C. for a free consultation to assess your situation.

 For further information on drug possession defense lawyers or date rape/criminal sexual conduct defense lawyers, contact us.
 Hills at Law, P.C. is here to help you through your legal challenges.

 If you do need to hire a Southwest Michigan criminal defense attorney, we accept credit cards and otherwise try to work with college students to get them excellent representation at a reasonable cost.

 Confidentiality: your consultation and disclosures to our attorneys are completely confidential.